The NANA1807 Method | Iced Tea Preparation

 -

-Theanine (relaxing amino acid), mild caffeine and aromatic volatile oils
+Theanine (a relaxing amino acid), mild caffeine , and aromatic volatile oils

 Why this hot infusion?

-Heat breaks down the cell walls of the leaves, extracting the active ingredients that are only released above 70°C , particularly in green or black teas.
-Hot infusion awakens the heart of the leaf , where the benefits of the tea reside.
+Heat breaks down the cell walls of the leaves, allowing the extraction of active compounds that are only released above 70°C , particularly in green and black teas.
+Hot infusion awakens the heart of the leaf , where the tea's beneficial properties reside.

 2. Rest at Room Temperature